9 Factors That Influence App Development Cost

-Using these external services, such as Parse or UrbanAirship to provide things like push notifications, generally means less development time.
-This is because we’re not having to code a push notification service from the ground up again – so instead of reinventing any wheels we leverage these external services, as they have already built the infrastructure.
+Using these external services, such as UrbanAirship to provide things like push notifications, generally means less development time.
+This is because we’re not having to code a push notification service from the ground up again.
+So instead of reinventing any wheels we leverage these external services, as they have already built the infrastructure.

-One difficulty can be quantifying the cost of using a service like Parse before the app is live.
-Parse’s pricing is based on things like the number of requests per second being sent by the app, and the number of Gigabytes of storage.
+One difficulty can be quantifying the cost of using a service like this before the app is live.
+Pricing is based on things like the number of requests per second being sent by the app, and the number of Gigabytes of storage.

 Until it is known how many users are using the app, and “how” they are using it, it is hard to determine exactly how many requests per second are being made, and the amount of storage or bandwidth used.

 If your app requires a database, or provides features such as chat, or bookings, you’ll need a server.
 With the proliferation of cloud services over the past few years, server space and usage can be “rented”, using something like Amazon Cloud Services.
 This means you don’t have to stump up a substantial up front cost to buy a server.
 Instead you essentially “rent” space for storage on the server, and pay for time using the server and bandwidth for data transferred from and to the server.

 Amazon’s pricing structure is based on the following elements:

 • The amount of storage required

 • The number of “requests” made to the server